 Make a point to amp up your healthy protein intake this time of year.
 According to Dr. Natasha Turner ND, “Protein is essential for immunity, for maintaining healthy body composition, for blood sugar balance, for tissue healing and repair, for muscle growth and for the production of hormones, chemical messengers and digestive enzymes in the body.”
 Some high-protein vegetable sources include, lentils, spinach, broccoli, peas and mushrooms.
 For a winter-warming meal that delivers a healthy punch try a bolognaise style spaghetti sauce and substitute the meat with a combination of exotic mushrooms such as immune-boosting shitakes.
 If you have a spiralizer, zucchini or “zoodles” is always a delicious substitute for pasta noodles.

 Prevention is also important of course -- so remember to wash your hands often.
 We recommend using an all-natural soap.
 Wellness Mama has a great explanation why we should avoid anti-bacterial soaps.
-Our Baby Wash Gel is also a beloved, gentle body wash that the whole family will embrace.
+Our Collagen Shower Wash Gel is also a beloved, gentle body wash that the whole family will embrace.